Making your marketing more customer-centric using the 6Cs of digital marketing

 I have recommended creating an Online Value Proposition (OVP) in my books for many years.
 Today, it’s perhaps best called a digital value proposition (DVP).

 If organisations want to maximise usage of online channels , my view is that a distinct, detailed online value proposition (OVP) must be developed for the target audiences.
-The key word here is distinct – the online proposition should not simply replicate the existing service proposition or brand promise that it is available from offline channels, but it should extend it to offer unique online benefits.
+The watch word here is distinct – the online proposition should not simply replicate the existing service proposition or brand promise that it is available from offline channels, but it should extend it to offer unique online benefits.

 Contrast this with the approach many companies have taken which is simply to transfer their existing proposition to the online environment.
 The worst manifestation of this is the simple ‘brochureware’ sites which offer little more than an introduction to “who we are, what we do and where to find us” or sometimes simply “these are our products – take them or leave them”.
 This approach fails to take advantage of the unique properties of the online media such as its immediacy, interactivity and depth of content that is only limited by imagination and resource.

 Once an OVP has been defined, then e-marketers then need to work hard to clearly communicate this proposition online and offline.
 Furthermore, as for any proposition, they need to evaluate how well it resonates with its audiences and revise it accordingly.
-So, part of proposition development is identification of powerful messages to convey the proposition.
+So, part of proposition development is the identification of powerful messages to convey the proposition.
 Using both offline and offline communications to build usage of online channels will be ineffectual if the messaging is the all-too-common “Visit our web site @ www.company.com” or “Sign-up for our e-newsletter”!

 What is a customer value proposition?